Thailand: Chiang Mai to Bangkok by Train

 Chiang Mai Train Station.
 Photo by Janice Horton

-Then, with a carrier bag each full of sustenance, we headed into the station.
+Then, with a carrier bag each full of snacks and drinks and sustenance, we headed over to the station.

 I admired the old steam locomotive on display and marvelled at the somewhat nostalgic Thai and Colonial style.